uiceds/syllabus/manuscript.md

 #### Instructor Responses
 ##### Instructor Feedback Turnaround Time
 Questions posted to [CampusWire](https://campuswire.com/c/G51A12F7E) generally will be answered within 24 hours.
+Questions may be answered on weekends but this should not be expected.

 Assignments submitted online will generally be reviewed and graded by the course instructor within 5 business days.
 Exams, essays, and term papers will generally be graded within 10 business days.